Epithelial–mesenchymal transition

 The epithelial–mesenchymal transition (EMT) is a process by which epithelial cells lose their cell polarity and cell–cell adhesion, and gain migratory and invasive properties to become mesenchymal stem cells; these are multipotent stromal cells that can differentiate into a variety of cell types.
 EMT is essential for numerous developmental processes including mesoderm formation and neural tube formation.
 EMT has also been shown to occur in wound healing, in organ fibrosis and in the initiation of metastasis in cancer progression.
+The inverse process is the mesenchymal-epithelial transition, a part of normal organ formation.

+Despite EMT generally being recognized as a common process, the resultant mesenchymal state is not known to be associated with any specific cellular characteristic or molecular markers that are valid across all EMT proceesses as of 2020.
+EMT cannot be accessed solely on the basis of molecular markers.

 Introduction

 Human embryo—length, 2 mm.
 Dorsal view, with the amnion laid open.
 X 30.

 Epithelial–mesenchymal transition was first recognized as a feature of embryogenesis by Betty Hay in the 1980s.
 EMT, and its reverse process, MET (mesenchymal-epithelial transition) are critical for development of many tissues and organs in the developing embryo, and numerous embryonic events such as gastrulation, neural crest formation, heart valve formation, secondary palate development, and myogenesis.
 Epithelial and mesenchymal cells differ in phenotype as well as function, though both share inherent plasticity.
 Epithelial cells are closely connected to each other by tight junctions, gap junctions and adherens junctions, have an apico-basal polarity, polarization of the actin cytoskeleton and are bound by a basal lamina at their basal surface.
 Mesenchymal cells, on the other hand, lack this polarization, have a spindle-shaped morphology and interact with each other only through focal points.
 Epithelial cells express high levels of E-cadherin, whereas mesenchymal cells express those of N-cadherin, fibronectin and vimentin.
 Thus, EMT entails profound morphological and phenotypic changes to a cell.

-Based on the biological context, EMT has been categorized into 3 types: developmental (Type I), fibrosis and wound healing (Type II), and cancer (Type III).
+Based on the biological context, EMT has been categorized into 3 types: developmental (type I), fibrosis and wound healing (type II), and cancer (type III).
+More recently, EMT has been proposed as a driver of aging.